AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 ## Stock Market Trading

-The project includes 10 stocks where it implements short selling.
+The project includes 10 stocks that implements short selling.
 Meaning you can sell before you buy.
 <br>
 <br>
 To implement this, I added a sell variable to my program and allow it to sell without buying first.
 I dded the logic to the buy if statement to add to profits when my buy also (profit += sell - buy).
 This logic will now be in my